turbot/guardrails-lib-ai/README.md

 # Guardrails LLM

-A unified interface for multiple AI language model providers built on Vercel AI SDK.
+A unified interface for multiple AI language model providers.
 This wrapper provides a consistent API to interact with various AI providers while handling provider-specific configurations and fallback mechanisms.

 ## Features